bxparks/AceTime/USER_GUIDE.md

 [BasicHinnantDateTest](tests/validation/BasicHinnantDateTest/)
 and
 [ExtendedHinnantDateTest](tests/validation/ExtendedHinnantDateTest/)
-validation tests (in v0.7) which are the AceTime algorithms to the Hinnant Date algorithms.
+validation tests which compare the AceTime algorithms to the Hinnant Date algorithms.
 For all times zones between the years 2000 until 2050, the AceTime UTC offsets (`TimeZone::getUtcOffset()`), timezone abbreviations (`TimeZone::getAbbrev()`), and epochSecond conversion to date components